aleonal/PL-P1/README.md

 Notes:

 - Info API is finalized.
-- New API is finalized???
-Inquire about the Request URL & required request parameters.
+- New API is finalized.
-- Breaking down of URL is simple, however, should our web service just ultimately "echo" the data through JSON?
-(inquire).

 - data/globals.php should hold all common data.